Faculty and Staff

 Areas of Emphasis: Voice and Speech, Acting, Alexander Technique, Yoga

-Jan Wikstrom is an Assistant Professor of Acting and Voice.
-Having served on the faculties of Millikin University and the University of Florida as well, her professional acting credits include appearances at such venues as the Manhattan Theatre Club, the Hippodrome State Theatre, Orlando Shakespeare Theatre, and the George Street Playhouse.
-Roles include Nora in A Doll's House, the title role in Candida, Beatrice in Much Ado About Nothing, and Vivian in Wit.
-Jan's extensive experience with high school students (which has earned her the Presidential Scholars Program Teacher Recognition Award and nine National Foundation for the Arts Awards) led her to create workshops and curricula for young people, and eagerly accept the responsibilities of Recruitment Coordinator for TPS.
-Jan's interests include the work of Uta Hagen, with whom Jan studied for many years, and who inspired the recent "Hagen Legacy" acting class at KSU.
-Jan is certified to teach both Yoga and the Alexander Technique.
-She is an Associate Teacher of Fitzmaurice Voicework, and is currently completing the requirements as a teacher of Knight/Thompson Speechwork as well.
-Jan received her M.F.A. in Classical Acting from The George Washington University and her B.F.A. in Acting from the University of Southern California.
+Jan Wikstrom is a teaching actor and coach who serves as Coordinator of the Acting Concentration and head of the vocal program in the acting concentration.
+She has also served on the faculties of Millikin University and the University of Florida.
+Her professional acting credits include appearances at such venues as the Manhattan Theatre Club, the Hippodrome State Theatre, Orlando Shakespeare Theatre, and the George Street Playhouse.
+Roles include Nora in A Doll’s House, the title role in Candida, Beatrice in Much Ado About Nothing, and Vivian in Wit.
+Jan's extensive experience with high school students (which has earned her the Presidential Scholars Program Teacher Recognition Award and nine National Foundation for the Arts Awards) empowers her to lead the recruitment efforts of KSU's Department of Theatre and Performance Studies.
+Jan's interests include the work of Uta Hagen, with whom she studied for many years, Fitzmaurice Voicework, the Alexander Technique and Yoga, all of which Jan is certified to teach.

 Nicole B. Adkins